vtex/faststore/docs/components-architecture.md

 Each component should have a story and doc.

-The component example should be written on `ComponentName.stories.tsx` file.
+The component example should be written on the `ComponentName.stories.tsx` file.
 For example:

 ```tsx
 // Button.stories.tsx